wzj7531/typora/The Modern JavaScript Tutorial/Part1 The JavaScript language/04_Basic operators, maths.md

 ### Bitwise operators

-Bitwise operators treat arguments as 32-bit integer numbers and work on the level of their binary representation.
+**Bitwise operators treat arguments as 32-bit integer numbers and work on the level of their binary representation**.

 These operators are not JavaScript-specific.
 They are supported in most programming languages.